zulip/docker-zulip/README.md

 * Help users with issues they may encounter
 * Send a pull request with your awesome new features and bug fixes

-_Please use a 4 space intent in the files you edit.
-Thanks!_
+_Please use 4 spaces as intent in the files, Thanks!_

 **A big thanks to everybody that sends in issues, pull request!** and helps with the issues/tickets! **:-)**